In this section we cover;

 If you are unable to remove your cup after multiple attempts at different times through the day, please make an appointment with your GP or visit your local Emergency Department.

-If you are removing your JuJu in a public toilet and you cannot get to a sink to rinse the cup, just wipe it clean with some tissue and reinsert it.
+If you are removing your JuJu in a public toilet or at work and you cannot get to a sink to rinse the cup, just wipe it clean with some tissue and reinsert it.
 You can also take a bottle of water into the cubical with you if you would prefer to rinse rather than wipe your cup.

 If your cup is causing any discomfort, please read the section on comfort.

 Why do I need to pee more often when I have my menstrual cup in?